broadinstitute/gatk/scripts/variantstore/docs/aou/cleanup/cleanup.md

 * Avro files (Delta onward)
 * Hail VariantDataset (VDS) (Delta onward)

-The current Variants AoU callset policy is effectively to retain all artifacts for all callset versions indefinitely.
-As the storage costs for these artifacts can very significant, the Variants team would like to make costs more clear so AoU can make conscious choices about which artifacts they want to keep and for how long.
+The current Variants policy for AoU callsets is effectively to retain all artifacts for all callset versions forever.
+As the storage costs for these artifacts can be very significant (particularly from Delta onward), the Variants team would like to make costs more clear so AoU can make conscious choices about which artifacts they want to keep and for how long.

 ## Establish an AoU callset signoff protocol